 Key judgements and estimates Description Estimating useful life of property, plant and equipment QEC assigns an estimated useful life to each item of property, plant and equipment.
 This is used to calculate depreciation of the asset.
 QEC reviews the useful life and depreciation rates of all assets at the end of each financial year and where necessary, records a change in accounting estimate.
-Estimating useful life of right-of-use assets The useful life of each right-of-use asset is typically the respective lease term, except where QEC is reasonably certain to exercise a purchase option contained within the lease (if any), in which case the useful life reverts to the estimated useful life of the underlying asset. - QEC applies significant judgement to determine whether or not it is reasonably certain to exercise such purchase options.
+Estimating useful life of right-of-use assets The useful life of each right-of-use asset is typically the respective lease term, except where QEC is reasonably certain to exercise a purchase option contained within the lease (if any), in which case the useful life reverts to the estimated useful life of the underlying asset.
+QEC applies significant judgement to determine whether or not it is reasonably certain to exercise such purchase options.
 Estimating restoration costs at the end of a lease Where a lease agreement requires QEC to restore a right-of-use asset to its original condition at the end of a lease, QEC estimates the present value of such restoration costs.
-This cost is included in the measurement of the right-of-use asset, which is depreciated over the relevant lease term.
+This cost is included in the measurement of the right-of- use asset, which is depreciated over the relevant lease term.

-The Queen Elizabeth Centre Notes to the Financial Statements for the financial year ended 30 June 2022 Key judgements and estimates Description Estimating the useful life of intangible assets QEC assigns an estimated useful life to each intangible asset with a finite useful life, which is used to calculate amortisation of the asset.
+Key judgements and estimates Description Estimating the useful life of intangible assets QEC assigns an estimated useful life to each intangible asset with a finite useful life, which is used to calculate amortisation of the asset.
 At the end of each year, QEC assesses impairment by evaluating the conditions and events specific to QEC that may be indicative of impairment triggers.
 Where an indication exists, QEC tests the asset for impairment.
-QEC considers a range of information when performing its assessment, including considering: If an asset's value has declined more than expected based on normal use Identifying indicators of impairment If a significant change in technological, market, economic or legal environment which adversely impacts the way the health service uses an asset • If an asset is obsolete or damaged If the asset has become idle or if there are plans to discontinue or dispose of the asset before the end of its useful life • If the performance of the asset is or will be worse than initially expected.
+QEC considers a range of information when performing its assessment, including considering: If an asset's value has declined more than expected based on normal use Identifying indicators of impairment If a significant change in technological, market, economic or legal environment which adversely impacts the way the health service uses an asset • If an asset is obsolete or damaged If the asset has become idle or if there are plans to discontinue or dispose of the asset before the end of its useful life If the performance of the asset is or will be worse than initially expected.
 Where an impairment trigger exists, QEC applies significant judgement and estimate to determine the recoverable amount of the asset.

+2023 \$'000 2022 \$'000

+NON-CURRENT

-2021 2022 \$'000 \$'000 NON-CURRENT Current Financial Assets at Fair Value Through Net Result Managed Investment Schemes 6,536 7,253 Total Non-Current Financial Assets 6,536 7,253 Total Investments and Other Financial Assets 7,253 6,536 Represented by: Investments 6,536 7,253 Total Investments and Other Financial Assets 6,536 7,253
+Current Financial Assets at Fair Value Through Net Result

+Managed Investment Schemes 7,151 6,536

+Total Non-Current Financial Assets 7,151 6,536

+Total Investments and Other Financial Assets 7,151 6,536

+Represented by:

+Investments 7,151 6,536

+Total Investments and Other Financial Assets 7,151 6,536